Efficient Parallel Output-Sensitive Edit Distance: Experiments

 { }

 \end{minipage}

 \end{figure} \hide{

 } \subparagraph*{Tested Algorithms and Datasets.} We tested five algorithms in total: four output-sensitive algorithms in this paper (\bfssa{}, \bfssimplehash{}, \bfshash{}, \dacmm{}), and a baseline algorithm from ParlayLib~\cite{blelloch2020parlaylib}, which is a parallel output-insensitive implementation with $O(nm)$ work.
+The ParlayLib implementation is intended to showcase the simplicity of parallel algorithms, and as a result, it may not be well-ptimized.
 We are unaware of other parallel implementations that provide output-sensitive cost bounds.
 We use $b=32$ for our \bfshash{}.
 As we will show later, the running time is generally stable with $4\le b\le 64$.
 We tested the algorithms on both synthetic and real-world datasets.
 For synthetic datasets, we generate random strings with different string lengths $n=10^i$ for $6\le i\le 9$ and $k$ (number of edits) varying from 1 to $10^5$, and set the size of the alphabet as $256$.
 We create strings $A$ and $B$ by generating $n$ random characters, and applying $k$ edits.
 The $k$ edits are uniformly random for insertion, deletion and substitution.
 For $k\ll n$, we have $m\approx n$.
 All values of $k$ shown in the figures and tables are approximate values.
 Our real-world datasets include Wikipedia~\cite{WikiQuebec}, Linux kernel~\cite{LinuxKernel}, and DNA sequences~\cite{peterson2009nih}.
 We compare the edit distance between history pages on Wikipedia and history commits of a Linux kernel file on GitHub.
 We also compare DNA sequences by adding valid modifications to them to simulate DNA damage or genome editing techniques, as is used in many existing papers~\cite{carroll2017focus,clement2019crispresso2, jeon2014ezeditor, xue2015ageseq}.
 We present the statistics of the real-world datasets in \cref{tab:datasets}.

 \subparagraph*{Overall Performance on Synthetic Data.} We present our results on synthetic data in the upper part of \cref{fig:time}.
-We also present the complete results \iffullversion{in \cref{tab:full}.}\ifconference{in the full version.} For BFS-based algorithms, we also separate the time for \defn{building} the data structures for LCP queries, and the \defn{query} time (the BFS process).
+We also present the complete results \iffullversion{in \cref{tab:full}.}\ifconference{in the full version~\cite{ding2023efficientfull}.} For BFS-based algorithms, we also separate the time for \defn{building} the data structures for LCP queries, and the \defn{query} time (the BFS process).
 ParlayLib cannot process instances with $n>10^6$ due to its $O(nm)$ work bound.

 We first \emph{compare our solutions with ParlayLib}~\cite{blelloch2020parlaylib}.
 Since ParlayLib is not output-sensitive, its running time remains the same regardless of the value of $k$.
 Among the tests that ParlayLib can process ($n=10^6$), our output-sensitive algorithms are much faster than ParlayLib, especially when $k$ is small (up to $10^5 \times$).
 For $n=10^6$, all our BFS-based algorithms are at least $1.7\times$ faster than ParlayLib even when $k\approx n/10$.